longbuivan/dotfile/README.md

 - [Development](#development)
 - [Project Structure](#project-structure)

+## Tutorial and Demo

+Watch this video to get hands-on [https://youtu.be/2nKRHoWemDQ](https://youtu.be/2nKRHoWemDQ)

 ## General Settings

 *As Developer, spending a lot of time to mimic from internet and custom your personalized*